 All income distribution results presented here are computed for individuals according to their household disposable income (HDI) equivalised by the "modified OECD" equivalence scale.
 HDI are calculated as the sum of all income sources of all household members net of income tax and social insurance contributions.
 The weights in the OECD equivalence are: first adult=1; additional people aged 14+=0.5; additional people aged under 14=0.3.

 4.2.1 Income inequality

 Table 7.9 in Annex 2 presents income distribution indicators in EUROMOD and external statistics.
-External statistics on income distribution come from EUROSTAT, and are based on SILC for income years 2015 and 2016.
-Recall that EUROMOD uses the SILC data for income year 2015 (section 3.1).
+External statistics on income distribution come from EUROSTAT, and are based on SILC for income years 2014 and 2015.